Make Your Next Trip Extraordinary

 The Zeitz Museum of Contemporary Art Africa (Zeitz MOCAA) collects, preserves, researches, and exhibits 21st-century art from all across Africa in an effort to expand intercultural understanding.

 The village of Paarl.
-See the well-preserved Cape Dutch architecture in the town (the largest in the winelands, about 40 miles from Cape Town), and explore the wine estates around the village.
+See the well-preserved Cape Dutch architecture in town (the largest in the winelands, about 40 miles from Cape Town), and explore the wine estates nearby.

 Don’t bother